Mane-Olawale/termii/README.md

 $client->sender->list();

 ```
-> **Note:** We didn`t add the Sender id and channel becuase they are optional and they can always be passed later on the client object or the SMS API handler.
+> **Note** We didn`t add the Sender id and channel becuase they are optional and they can always be passed later on the client object or the SMS API handler.

 ### Request Sender ID